 Alimony in a Florida Divorce

-In Florida, there are different types of alimony – five to be exact.
+In Florida, there are different types of alimony awarded in a divorce.
 They are as follows:

 One or a combination of the above types of alimony may be awarded by the judge depending on the circumstances of the case.
 There are different ways alimony is paid out – it can be in one lump sum, monthly or less frequently.